The gold standard in foundational sports nutrition education.

 The Applied Performance Nutrition Unit covers principles and models for performance nutrition methods, considerations which may be made for strength and physique clients, considerations for weight making and post season nutrition strategies, considerations & models for team sport athletes, and considerations for strength, endurance and CrossFit athletes.
 This unit covers the application of these concepts, ensuring a sound foundational competence in applying the theory.

 This unit covers the Sports Nutrition Service provision model.
 Where to start, depending on career goals, and what phase of service provision experience they are in.
 Learn about financial and taxation literacy, fundamental Sports Nutrition business and service provision operations.
-We also cover transitioning from face to face with the sports nutrition model, provide real world lessons around social media and how to use motivational interviewing to ensure every Sports Nutritionist is able to deliver sound services, and effectively coach clients to successful outcomes.
+We also cover transitioning from face to face with the sports nutrition model, provide real world lessons around social media and real world marketing to get started with success.

 Featuring Lectures By